What Makes IILM University Stand Out for Psychology ?

 Such activities allow students to apply psychological theories to real-world situations.

-IILM University offers a range of minors across various disciplines, enabling students to tailor their BA/BSc programmes to align with their career goals and interests.
-These minors provide interdisciplinary exposure to fields such as society, business, and technology, fostering a well-rounded understanding of diverse domains.
+IILM University offers a range of minors across disciplines, enabling students to tailor their BA/BSc programmes to their career goals.
+These minors provide interdisciplinary exposure across society, business, and technology – fostering a well-rounded, future-ready perspective that complements any primary specialisation.

 The psychology laboratory at IILM University provides students with hands-on experience in psychological experimentation and assessment.
 Through guided practical sessions, students learn the fundamentals of administering, scoring, and interpreting standardized psychological tools while understanding ethical testing practices.